nfoster1492/ClassMateBot-1/docs/Grades/categories.md

 This function takes as arguments the values provided by the constructor through self and context in which the command was called

 # How to run it?
 (Small Example)
 You are in the server that has the Classmate Bot active and online.
-From any channel, enter the command `$categories` and INSTRUCTIONS GO HERE.
+From any channel, enter the command `$categories`.

 ```
 $categories